elephantscale/es-training-new/solr/slides/Relevance.md

     - (hint: think proximity)
   * **Will this also fit?**
     - "apache foundation software "
-    - And the answer is…
+    - And the answer is...

 Notes: